YitongGu/YitongGu.github.io/README.md

 ## 🚨 Forking this repo (please read!)

 Yes, you can fork this repo.
-Credit to [brittanychiang.com](https://brittanychiang.com).
-Thanks!
+This repo is also a fork from https://v4.brittanychiang.com/.

 ## 🛠 Installation & Set Up